Our Executive Team

 I have held various administrative and management roles since I joined the university in 1997.
 My roles have included strategic responsibility for administrative support services and advising on resource related matters for the university’s Faculty of Education and Sport.
 I hold a Business Studies BA(Hons) degree and a Masters in Change Management, both from the University of Brighton.

-Director of Operational Services
+Executive Director of Operational Services